I’m Not Ashamed of a Single Note: A Chat with Michał Urbaniak

 MU: It’s only thanks to the saxophone.
 I don’t like violin in jazz.
 I hate it!
 Really.
-There’s a few violinists who made a breakthrough in jazz, like Stuff Smith – for me he’s the greatest violinist – or Stephane Grappelli.
+There are a few violinists who made a breakthrough in jazz, like Stuff Smith – for me he’s the greatest violinist – or Stephane Grappelli.
 I obviously have much admiration for Didier Lockwood, Jean-Luc Ponty and some younger musicians.
 But a lot of this stuff is just too sweet for me.

 DS: But Michał Urbaniak…

 MU: Lately, I’ve been listening to a lot of my records – the more traditional ones – from the record I released recently, Jazz Legend.
 There will be seven albums in this series.
 I must say that back then, in the 1980s, I played authentic jazz on the violin really well.
 And today, with the benefit of hindsight, I can honestly say that I’m not ashamed of a single note.
-I understand the words of Stephane Grappelli now, who told me once that he recorded with me, because he liked how I played the violin – I didn’t play to conform to him, like everybody else.
+I understand the words of Stephane Grappelli now, who told me once that he recorded with me because he liked how I played the violin – I didn’t play to conform to him, like everybody else.

 DS: What’s that story about?